sirji-ai/sirji/README.md

 ## Capabilities<a name="capabilities"></a>

 Sirji is being built using Python.
 It currently uses OpenAI chat completions API and OpenAI assistants API.
+Sirji works with either an OpenAI API key to use GPT 4, or a local model via Ollama.

 To begin with, it will be equipped with: